 MS (’09), Environmental Science & Policy, George Mason University

 PhD ('12), Environmental Science & Public Policy, George Mason University

-Myers, T. A., Maibach, E. W., Roser-Renouf, C., Akerlof, K., & Leiserowitz, A. (in press).
+Myers, T. A., Maibach, E. W., Roser-Renouf, C., Akerlof, K., & Leiserowitz, A. (2013).
 The relationship between personal experience and belief in the reality of climate change.
 Nature Climate Change.

 Akerlof, K., Maibach, E. W., Fitzgerald, D., Cedeno, A. Y. & Neuman, A. (2012).
 Do people “personally experience” global warming, and if so how, and does it matter?
 Global Environmental Change.
 Journal link.

 Akerlof, K., Rowan, K. E., Fitzgerald, D., & Cedeno, A. Y. (2012).
 Communicating climate projections in U.S. media: Politicization of model uncertainty.
 Nature Climate Change.
 Journal link.

 Akerlof, K., DeBono, R., Berry, P., Leiserowitz, A., Roser-Renouf, C., Clarke, K., Rogaeva, A., Nisbet, M. C., Weathers, M. R., & Maibach, E. W. (2010).
 Public perceptions of climate change as a human health risk: Surveys of the United States, Canada and Malta.
 International Journal of Environmental Research and Public Health, 7(6), 2559-2606.
 Journal link.